 You decide to touch up some scratches on your wall.
 Easy enough, right?
 You head on over to the garage for the leftover paint, but what you find is a room full of random paint cans.
 You have no idea which one you need.
 Some are not labeled, some are rusted shut, and some are dried out.

 And you don’t even know the name of the color your looking for because you never wrote it down in the first place.
-That would be fine if you didn’t have 12 cans of different colored gray paint!
+That would be so bad if you didn’t have 12 cans of different colored gray paint!

 Then once you spend way more time then you intended just looking for the paint, you search for a paint brush.
 The search continues until you finally stumble upon a paint brush, but it’s hard as a rock!
 UGH!

 Well, enough of that nonsense!
 All you wanted to do is fix some scratches!
-Let’s learn how to organize your paint supplies so you’ll know in an instant what you need, where to find it, and how to store it.
+Let’s fix this problem!

-How to purge your paint and paint supplies
+How to purge your unused paint and paint solvents

 Want to learn all about decluttering?
 Read my post “How to declutter” for lots of tips and tricks.

-There are a few things you need to be aware of when you are purging your paint and paint solvents.
+There are a few things you need to be aware of when you are organizing your paint and paint solvents.
 You must practice safe disposal.

 - You cannot throw latex paint out with your regular trash unless it is fully dried.
 Take off the lid and let it dry in the sun, add kitty litter, or purchase a hardener (krud kutter) at the paint store.
 Once fully dry you can toss it in the trash.